PLE0049/VsbCourseOOP/README.md

 ## Disclaimer :warning:

 All codes that are written in this repository are just snippets and I do not guarantee their correctness.
-Even though I tried to make them correct there could be things that cannot be interpreted without context or simply there was not enough time to fix it.
+Even though I tried to make them correct there could be things that cannot be interpreted without context or simply there was not enough time to fix it :see_no_evil:.

 ## Contribution :dog: